Ben Haneman

-Ben Haneman AM, FRACP (13 February 1923 – 18 December 2001) was an Australian physician and book collector.
+Ben Haneman (13 February 1923 – 18 December 2001) was an Australian physician and book collector.

 Early life and medical career

 Ben Haneman was born Benedetto Haneman in Florence, Italy on 13 February 1923.
 His parents were Nathan and Amulka Haneman.

 The family migrated to Australia when he was four.
 He attended Canterbury Boys' High School and then the University of Sydney where he graduated in medicine.
 Having received his medical registration in 1944, he began working as a general practitioner in the Sydney suburb of Carlton.
 Fifteen years later he passed the Royal Australasian College of Physicians examination and became a consultant doctor specialising in gastroenterology at St. George Hospital in Kogarah.
 He later became warden in clinical studies at the same hospital and was a "mentor" to generations of medical students.
-In 1971 he became a Fellow of the Royal Australasian College of Physicians.
+In 1971, he became a Fellow of the Royal Australasian College of Physicians.
 He was a long-time member of the Doctors Reform Society of Australia.

 He was interested in the history of medicine and became the Australian president of the History of Medicine Society.
 Over the years contributed to many journals, magazines and newspapers including Australian Doctor, Medical Observer, RACP News, The Jewish News, the Australian Book Collector and Biblionews.